hexa0/ViewExtension/README.md

-## NOTICE - development pause
-I have personally decided to step down from modding Lethal Company.
-Maybe I will return someday, but that is not a promise.
-As for this mod:
-**_Fork with credit is allowed._**

 # ViewExtension
 This is a very simple mod that increases the camera view distance from _**400m**_ to _**1500m**_.
 A config option is included.